platzio/frontend/README.md

 The frontend, both in development and in production, serves a SPA (single page app) and forwards API calls to the backend under the same domain in all `/api` prefixes.

-This means that when running locally all API calls go through the frontend development server ([webpack-dev-server](https://webpack.js.org/configuration/dev-server/)).
-This is defined in `vue.config.js`.
+This means that when running locally all API calls go through the frontend development server.
+This is defined in `vite.config.js`.

 In production the frontend is deployed as a separate Helm chart using the same domain as the backend.
 Kubernetes handles this because the frontend uses the `pathPrefix` of `/` while the backend is served under `/api`.
 This allows one Ingress controller to route the traffic to each Ingress individually.